 Cryptocurrency

 Cryptocurrency (also known as crypto) is a digital or virtual currency that can be used as a medium of exchange (like money).
-Per Investopedia, cryptocurrencies rely on cryptography to secure transactions and control the creation of new units.
-This helps make it nearly impossible to counterfeit.
-Most cryptocurrencies exist on decentralized networks using blockchain technology, a distributed ledger enforced by a network of computers.
-Since this form of currency is decentralized, it is much harder to be regulated or manipulated by a central authority, such as a government or a central bank.
-Cryptocurrencies are designed to be secure, transparent, immutable (not susceptible to change), and offer benefits such as decentralization, privacy, and fast transactions.
+Cryptocurrencies use special codes (cryptography) to secure transactions and control the creation of new units.
+Most cryptocurrencies run on a decentralized system/network using blockchain technology, a digital ledger enforced by a network of computers that makes it nearly impossible to counterfeit.

 Dollar Cost Average (DCA)